icerpc/hello/README.md

 # Hello, IceRPC

 This repository contains the source code for `icerpc://hello.icerpc.dev`.
-This is a public IceRPC server that demonstrates the capabilities of IceRPC and is intended to be used as a reference for developers implementing IceRPC language bindings.
+This is a public IceRPC server that is intended to be used by developers implementing an IceRPC library to test their implementation against a a working "reference" server.

 ## Available Services